intersystems-community/hackathon-kit/README.md

 This year, we're adding a powerful [Vector Search capability to the InterSystems IRIS Data Platform](https://www.intersystems.com/news/iris-vector-search-support-ai-applications/), to help you innovate faster and build intelligent applications powered by Generative AI.
 At the center of the new capability is a new [`VECTOR` native datatype](https://docs.intersystems.com/iris20241/csp/docbook/DocBook.UI.Page.cls?KEY=RSQL_datatype#RSQL_datatype_vector) for IRIS SQL, along with [similarity functions](https://docs.intersystems.com/iris20241/csp/docbook/Doc.View.cls?KEY=GSQL_vecsearch) that leverage optimized chipset instructions (SIMD).
 Basically, IRIS is a SQL database that's really fast, and now has vector search built in!

+_Prerequisite_ - [Docker](https://www.docker.com) must be installed and running for the commands below to work!

 ## Quickstart

 1. Clone the repo
     ```Shell
     git clone https://github.com/intersystems-community/hackathon-2024.git
+    cd hackathon-2024
     ```